Theoretical study of reflection spectroscopy for superconducting quantum parametrons: Weak input field limit

 \section{Weak input field limit}

-In principle, the elements of the density matrix in equation~(\ref{Gamma_2_19_21_2}) can be obtained by integrating the master equation~(\ref{drho_3_29_18}).
+In principle, the reflection coefficient in equation (\ref{Gamma_5_25_21}) can be obtained using the density matrix which can be calculated by integrating the master equation~(\ref{drho_3_29_18}).
 However, it is time consuming to integrate the master equation for sufficiently long time for a parametron.
-We present a method which provides an approximate reflection coefficient when the input field is sufficiently weak.
-The method does not require to integrate the master equation, which includes the terms corresponding to the input field.
+In this section, we present an alternative method providing an approximate reflection coefficient in the weak input field regime, where the diagonal elements of the density matrix $\rho^{\rm (F)}_{mm}[0]$ are approximately the same as those for the stationary state without input field.
+The method does not require to integrate the master equation.
+The effect of the finite input field can be also taken into account, which will be discussed in \ref{Effect of input field}.